gabesantos21/To-Do-List-Application/readme.md

 - [x] Include basic validation to prevent users from adding empty tasks.

-- Add a due date functionality for tasks.
+- [x] Add a due date functionality for tasks.

+- [x] Add sort by name and due date functionality for tasks.

+- [x] Add clear task button.